openhive-network/HAfAH/tests/integration/functional/hive_fork_manager/Readme.md

 The tests require to have configured locally (means on local host) postgres server with the current system user as postgres SUPERUSER with CREATEDB option and authentication method peer(setting inside `pg_hba.conf`)

+For tests which check the applications examples python3 is required with modules:  pexpect, psycopg2, sqlalchemy

 # Types of functional test

 ## SQL_FUNCTIONAL